joemoose/dungeoneers.d20/docs/1 Make an Adventurer.md

 - shield
 - gambeson (padded cloth armor)
 - 50 coins
-- bear trap
 - bottle of fine wine
-- crowbar
 - fancy clothes
 - musical instrument
 - healing potion
-- hunting horn
 - ink, quill, and parchment
-- lockpicks
 - pipe and pipeleaf
-- pole, 10ft
 - small but vicious dog
-- spell tablet (*spell selected randomly)*
+- spell tablet (*selected randomly, see the [Spells](3.3 Spells.md) section for a list )*

-### Group Equipment

-In addition to your starting equipment, your party of adventurers begins with the following expeditionary gear:

-- **Camping Kit** (bedrolls, tarps, tie lines)
-- **Climbing Kit** (rope, spikes, grappling hook, chalk)
-- **Healer’s Kit** (bandages, splints, forceps, herbal poultices, needle, thread)
-- **Illumination Kit** (torches, lanterns, lamp oil, tinderbox)
-- **Provisions Kit** (rations, waterskin, mess kit, pots, salt)

-Distribute each of these kits across all characters as equally as possible.
-Each kit is *bulky* (taking two inventory slots).
-So long as these resources aren’t depleted, the party has enough for everyone.
+- thieves tools

 ## Step 6: Introductions

-Introduce your character to your adventuring group, and get ready to roll dice.
+Introduce your character to your adventuring group, and get ready to explore.

 Good luck, adventurer!